wonkastocks/A-12.220-LABS/Lab_2-Windows_graphical_CLI.md

 **Objective:** Configure system and user settings using the Group Policy Editor.

-**Procedure:**

-1. **Group Policy Editor Initialization:**
+### Step-by-Step Instructions

-   - Press `Win + R`, type `gpedit.msc`, and press Enter
+1. In the search bar, type gpedit.msc, and press Enter.
-   - Click "Yes" when prompted by User Account Control (UAC)
-   - Wait for the Group Policy Editor interface to load completely

-2. **Group Policy Structure:**
-   - In the left pane, locate these main branches:
-     - **Computer Configuration:** Policies that apply to all users on this computer
-     - **User Configuration:** Policies that apply to the current user account
-   - Expand each branch to view its three main folders:
-     - Software Settings
-     - Windows Settings
+2. The Local Group Policy Editor window opens showing a tree structure on the left.
+3. Expand User Configuration > Administrative Templates.
-     - Administrative Templates
+4. Under the Administrative Templates folder, select the Dektop folder.

-3. **Policy Application Methods:**
-   - **Automatic Updates:**
-     - Occurs every 90-120 minutes by default
-     - Background processing applies new policies automatically
-   - **Manual Updates:**
-     - For application-specific policies: Restart the affected application
-     - For user-specific policies: Sign out and back in, or use `gpupdate /target:user`
-     - For computer policies: Restart the computer or use `gpupdate /target:computer`
-     - System restart (for computer policies)
-     - `gpupdate /force` command (immediate update)

-4. **Policy Processing:**
-   - Understand that policies are applied in this order:
+5. In the right pane, double click the policy Remove Recycle Bin Icon from Desktop.
+6. In the policy window, select Enabled and click OK.
-     1. Local Group Policy
+7. Close the Local Group Policy Editor window.
-     2. Site-level Group Policy (if applicable)
-     3. Domain-level Group Policy (if applicable)
-     4. Organizational Unit (OU) Group Policy (if applicable)
-   - Note that later policies override earlier ones by default
-   - To view effective settings, open Command Prompt and type `rsop.msc` to see the Resultant Set of Policy

-5. **Common Configuration Areas:**
-   - **Account Policies**: Configure password requirements and account lockout settings
-   - **Local Policies**: Set audit policies and user rights assignments
-   - **Windows Settings**: Manage startup/shutdown scripts and security settings
-   - **Administrative Templates**: Control system and application settings through policy

-6. **Apply and Test Policy:**
-   - After making changes, run `gpupdate /force` in Command Prompt to apply policies immediately.
-   - Log off and log back in (or restart the computer) to verify that the policy changes are in effect.
-   - Test the specific setting you configured (e.g., password complexity, desktop restrictions) to confirm the policy works as intended.

-**Outcome:**
-You have successfully modified and tested Group Policy settings.
-You should now be able to enforce security and operational standards, verify their effect, and troubleshoot policy-related issues—an essential skill for IT support roles and the CompTIA A+ exam.
+8. Right click Start and select Shut down or sign out > Sign out.
+9. Double click the screen to reveal the password prompt.
+10. Enter the password of Passw0rd to login to the Student account.
+11. Note that the Recycle Bin is no longer available on the Desktop.
+12. Leave the VM in its current state and move on to the next section.

 **Challenge Question:**

-*Which tool do you use to edit local Group Policy settings in Windows?*
+*Which tool do you use to edit local Group Policy settings in Windows? (what you typed into the search bar.)*

+**Answer:**

+*gpedit.msc*

 **Task 9 Summary:**
-You learned to configure system and user settings using the Group Policy Editor.
+You configured user settings using Group Policy.
 Mastering Group Policy allows you to enforce security, compliance, and operational standards across multiple computers, a critical skill for IT administrators and required by CompTIA A+.
+This was a simple example, for more detail on this topic please consult your favorite search engine.

 ---